 Trading options do not require huge investments to start with.
 The cost to buy an option is only a fraction of the stock price.
 For example, one share of an Amazon (AMZN) stock is currently trading at $3,249.
 You can buy its option for less than $100.

-When I first found out about the low-cost benefit of option trading, I was hooked.
+When I first found out about the low-cost benefit of options trading, I was hooked.
 After all, if you are a beginner, you don’t have thousands of dollars to spare.
 You’re constantly looking for alternatives to acquire money will a small investment.

 Unlike stocks, you do not have to go long-term for a profitable return on options.
 The option expiry date for a stock option is usually the third Friday of the contract month.
 Therefore, one can exercise options weekly, biweekly, or monthly depending on when s/he chooses to get the contract.

-When I was a beginner, I didn’t want to tie my money for the long run.
+When I was a beginner, I didn’t want to tie my money in the long run.
 I was looking for a quick profit.
 Waiting for a maximum of a month resonated with my trading goal at the time.

 This is probably one of the best advantages of options over individual stocks.
 You can collect profits when the stock market is going up, down, or sideways.
 By carefully placing your trades, you can even make money during the market recession.